The Rubens at the Palace Review

 RatesAs a TripAdvisor company, we searched 200+ sites to find the best hotel prices.

 Filter rooms by:

 Compare best prices from the top travel sites

-Each room comes with complimentary bottled mineral waters (request sparkling or still), evening turndown service, plush bathrobes and slippers, a safe, tea and coffee maker, a good hair dryer, Internet access, and a high-tech entertainment system with an interactive TV that offers a huge selection of on-demand movies and music.
+Each room comes with complimentary bottled mineral waters (request sparkling or still), evening turndown service, plush bathrobes and slippers, a safe, tea and coffee maker, a good hair dryer, free Wi-Fi access, and a high-tech entertainment system with an interactive TV that offers a huge selection of on-demand movies and music.
 A DVD player and Wii with games can be placed in your room (complimentary).

 Fitting a family in one room is trickier in London than in many U.S. hotels though, where average room sizes are often larger.
 Consequently, families with two or more children, or older children, will need interconnecting or adjoining rooms.
 Thankfully, Rubens can often confirm these in advance.
 Categories available for connecting rooms include: Superior King rooms that average 188 square feet, Superior Twin rooms that average 129 square feet and Classic Double rooms, which have queen beds and are 129 square feet on average.

 Families of five, or those wanting slightly more space, can book an Executive King Room (194 square feet), which has a sofabed, and a Superior King or Twin Room (mentioned above).
 Be sure to always ask if the rooms adjoin or connect.
 During our stay, we had two rooms at the end of a hall that had a third exterior door that could be locked, allowing us to keep the interior doors open.